Aggregative Efficiency of Bayesian Learning in Networks: Generations Networks

+The main content of the theorem is the uniform bound on the learning rate, which implies learning is very inefficient in large symmetric generations networks.
+The proof of Proposition \ref{prop:long_run_conditions} provides a lower bound of one signal aggregated per generation, since agents could always optimally combine their private signal with one observed action.
+Theorem \ref{thm:efficiency_dc} shows this lower bound is not too far from the actual learning rate, which is fewer than two signals per generation.

+For maximal generations networks (i.e., agents observe all predecessors from the previous generation), the basic intuition for this bound is similar to Example \ref{ex:Many-Neighbors-with}, which tells us that when any number of agents observe one or more common signals in addition to their private signals, a successor who observes all of these agents cannot improve on their accuracy by more than three signals worth of information.
+The successor must balance overweighting the common confound and underweighting her neighbors' private signals, and the optimal weights severely underweight recent signals.

-Formalizing this intuition is more subtle because different agents may observe different predecessors.
-This somewhat alleviates the informational confounding for generation $t+1$, but the benefits are limited by the fact that in any symmetric network, actions in the same generation have a conditional correlation approaching 1 when $t\to\infty$.
-Even agents with very different observation sets end up observing highly correlated information in the long run, so no symmetric network aggregates more than two signals per generation asymptotically.
-To prove the correlation coefficient converges to $1$, we construct a stochastic process with the state space given by the different network positions and the transition probabilities given by the observation structure.
-We then apply a mixing argument to show that the actions of two agents in the same generation are influenced in very similar ways by the signal realizations of their common ancestors from many generations ago.
+Extending this intuition beyond maximal generations networks is more subtle, because different agents in a generation may observe different predecessors whose actions may be less correlated.
+This can alleviate the information confounding in early generations, but we show the benefits are limited: even if agents in the same generation have almost disjoint observation sets, actions become highly correlated in later generations.
+To prove this, we use a mixing argument to show that the actions of two agents in the same generation are influenced in very similar ways by the signal realizations of their common ancestors from many generations ago.
+An implication is that recent signals are severely underweighted, as in the maximal generations case: the \emph{total} weight an agent places on private signals from the previous generation converges to one, while in the absence of network-based confounds the agent would place a weight of one on \emph{each} signal.

-This bound of two signals per generation does not always apply to non-symmetric generations networks.
-Section \ref{subsec:Application-2:-Information} shows there are generations networks with $K$ agents per generation where agents in the first position aggregate up to $K-1$ signals per generation in the long run.
-Even if we restrict attention to environments with a generations structure, learning dynamics can depend greatly on the details of the social network.